stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ![data](../fig/folders/hierarchy.png)

-In cases where files needs to be disperserd across several storage solutions, it can be a good idea to imagine a virtual top level of the folder hierarchy where each subdirectory correspons to a storage solution.
+In cases where files needs to be disperserd across several storage solutions, it can be a good idea to imagine a virtual top level of the folder hierarchy where each subfolder correspons to a storage solution.
 This virtual hierarchy can be described in a shared document to allow your collaborators to determine on which storage solution any any given file should be located.

 ### Use folders to divide files into categories
 Put each project in its own folder named after that project.
 Ideally you want to keep the folder’s name under 32 characters long while at the same time including a combination of the project title a unique identifier and the date.